THIS ARTICLE is for every marketing executive out there faced with launching new video marketing and advertising initiatives.

-I’m looking over a creative brief from a large brand that wants my agency to pitch an integrated marketing campaign that would include TV, YouTube videos, Facebook, Twitter, a contest and more.
+I’m looking over a creative brief from a large brand that wants my agency to pitch an integrated marketing campaign that would include TV, YouTube videos, Facebook, TikTok, Twitter, contests and more.

 I’m reading buzzwords like “edgy” and “provocative.”
 “We’ll shock people and make them spit-take soda out of their noses!”